Some contents or functionalities here are not available due to your cookie preferences!

 This happens because the functionality/content marked as “Facebook Pixel [noscript]” uses cookies that you choosed to keep disabled.
 In order to view this content or use this functionality, please enable cookies: click here to open your cookie preferences.

-A new native nursery for the Daintree
+Our new native nursery in the Daintree Rainforest

 If we are going to help mitigate climate change and restore more rainforest, then we need to plant more trees.
 To plant more trees… we must produce more trees.

-Together, with your help, we will increase tree production in the Daintree for restoration by over 1000%, breathing life into new restoration projects that will see the size of the Daintree increase and its resilience grow.
+Because of your incredible support, we are increasing tree production in the Daintree for restoration by over 1000%.
+Breathing life into new restoration projects that will see the size of the Daintree increase and its resilience grow.

 You know that rainforests are under threat through development, agriculture, and the increasing pressures of human activities and settlement.